suinleelab/methylVI-reproducibility/README.md

     conda activate methyl-vi-env
     ```
 3. Navigate to the `experiment_scripts` directory and run corresponding Python scripts for training models.
-4. Navigate to the `notebooks` directory to reproduce results for a given figure in the manuscript.

 ## References